 If you have some things to get rid of that are still in good shape, consider selling them to make back some of the money you’ll be spending on your move.
 Try hosting a garage sale or listing the items online through ecommerce shops like Craigslist, eBay, Offer Up, Facebook Marketplace or Poshmark.

 Whatever you can’t sell can be donated.
 Try taking clothes and smaller items like sports equipment and microwaves to Goodwill, The Salvation Army and other local thrift stores.
 If you’re getting rid of furniture, see if there’s a Habitat for Humanity ReStore nearby.
-Whatever and wherever you donate, don’t forget to check the store’s donation guidelines, and get a receipt to write the donation off on your taxes.
+Whatever and wherever you donate, don’t forget to check the store’s donation guidelines and keep your receipt to get a deduction at tax-time.

 If you couldn’t sell it or donate it, or if it’s broken or unusable, it’s probably time to throw it away.
 Renting a dumpster is a quick solution if you have big items like furniture you can’t leave at the curb.

 It's Time to Pack up and Move out

 “Moving is a new start, so treat it like one,” Sheinberg says.
 “Make it an opportunity to clean up and get rid of what is not needed, to renew old items and to fix broken items that you use, need or want to keep.”